 $ GITHUB_TOKEN=xxx contrib/backporting/start-backport 1.0

-This command will leave behind a file in the current directory with a name based upon the current date in the form
+This command will leave behind a file in the current directory with a name based upon the release version and the current date in the form

 Cherry-pick the commits using the master git SHAs listed, starting from the oldest (top), working your way down and fixing any merge conflicts as they appear.
 Note that for PRs that have multiple commits you will want to check that you are cherry-picking oldest commits first.
 The